uadmin/uadmin/docs/_build/html/_sources/roadmap.rst.txt

 - Remove debug lines
 - Add Support for FormModifier and ListModifier
 - BUG FIX: Fix add new link for fk
+- SECURITY: Fix pass and salt order in Login
+- Register Handlers

 Version 0.2.0 (2019-12-23)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^